58 Dui4 兌

-Commentary on the image: The misfortune of coming Dui (to please and to speak), (which is due to) the position (where it stays is) inappropriate.
+Commentary on the image: The misfortune of coming Dui (to please and to speak), which is due to the position where line 3 stays is inappropriate to it.

 Line 3 isn’t at its right position, therefore, doesn’t act righteously.
 It exceeds the middle position of the lower trigram (i.e. the principle of moderation), signifying that it acts without restriction as well; therefore what it is doing will lead to misfortune.

 Enlightenment through six three: 1) not to threaten or bribe, or 2) not to act like just a messenger (see line 4).
 To alternately please and menace one's counterpart is a clumsy approach.
 This will expose one’s intent, and reveal one's weakness and inconstancy.
 This is ominous.
-The hexagram that appears after this line is activated and changes to masculine is Guai (43), (the masculine) getting rid of (the feminine) with determination but peacefully as 1) this might cause an overwhelming counterattack.
-2) Here it is misunderstood that it were assimilated by line 6 and therefore must win trust from its own people.
+The hexagram that appears after this line is activated changing to masculine is Guai (43), (the masculine) getting rid of (the feminine).
+This must be done with determination but peacefully as it might cause an overwhelming counterattack.
+Also line 3 here must win trust from its own people as it will be misunderstood that it were assimilated by line 6.

 The 4th line